remarkablemark/remarkablemark.github.io/_posts/2022/2022-08-30-how-to-estimate-epic-completion-date.md

 ---
 layout: post
-title: How to estimate an epic completion date
+title: How to estimate when an epic will be done
 date: 2022-08-30 15:13:00
-excerpt: How to estimate the completion date of an epic.
+updated: 2022-08-30 21:15:46
+excerpt: Estimate an epic target date with t-shirt size, ticket count, story points, and Monte Carlo.
-categories: management epic
+categories: project management epic agile business
 ---

-This post goes over how to estimate when an epic will be completed:
+This post goes over how to estimate when an epic will be done.

 - [T-Shirt](#t-shirt)
 - [Ticket Count](#ticket-count)